Mental Health Peer Support PDA

 - Offering help and support as an equal rather than as an expert

-No specific entry requirements, although applicants should have personal experience of mental health problems and be able to provide evidence of good written and oral communication skills (SCQF level 5 or above)
+There are no specific entry requirements, but applicants should have personal experience of mental health problems and be able to provide evidence of good written and oral communication skills (SCQF level 5 or above).

 Year 1 - PDA